HaoguangYang/AgileVehicle/README.md

 Current working directory, adding serial interfaces that can run on linux.
 See reference folder for a RS232 example. current TControl requires SDL (libsdl-dev) installed.
 You can also refer to ./utils/jstest.c for another approach.

+Update on Jan 11:
+Seems a little bit troublesome to use SDL, may refer to joystick library and use ioctl directly...

 ####/libelas_opencv_test
 Integration of OpenCV in libelas, slow on progress and untested.